mathe-e-botond/ds-math-notes/03-machine-learning.md

 **Figure 3.3** shows a biased but consistent estimator.
 For small sample sizes there is a bias between the true parameter and the mean of estimated parameters, but as the sample size increases, the distribution tends toward the true parameter.

 3. **Efficiency**: given two estimators $\hat \beta$ and $\widetilde \beta$, the estimator $\widetilde \beta$ is said to be more efficient if it has lower variance using the same sample size.
 An efficient estimator might be biased.
-An example would be in **Figure 3.2** if it were two different estimtors with same sample size, one of them giving a more accurate distribution.
+An example would be in **Figure 3.2** if it were two different estimators with same sample size, one of them giving a more accurate distribution.

 4. **Linear in parameters** might be preferable so it can be mathematically easily manipulated.